Damzus/Reat-Js/README.md

 # Reat-Js
-The application is developed in react-native and firebase is used store data from the front end application
+The application is developed in react-native and firebase is used to store and retrive data from the front-end application.